kpagnat/sp108e-ha/README.md

 * In NodeRed, import the flow (included here).

 On RPi2:
-* Add these lines to configuration.yaml:
+* Add these lines to configuration.yaml (changing the line 'resource' with the IP address of the RPi1) :
 ```
 switch:
  - platform: rest